ObaidUr-Rahmaan/automated-warehouse/README.md

 # Autonomous Warehouse

 Fully functional system using 3 NXT robots to simulate an autonomous warehouse where robots go to pick-up locations, grab items and deliver them to their drop-off point.
 The system is also synchronized with a GUI on PC side, the communication being established through Bluetooth.
-Route-planning is smart, using the A* algorithm.
+Route-planning is state-of-the-art path-finding algorithms.

 Grade: **1st-class**